ASMR: Did You Feel That Sound?

 Most people listen to ASMR as a relaxation aid.
-Many people that are sensitive to triggers find that listening to audios helps them get to sleep.
+Many people who are sensitive to triggers find that listening to audio files helps them get to sleep.
 It can cause feelings of comfort.

 Some people listen to ASMR to become aroused.
 As I mentioned earlier, some people describe the sensations they get as euphoric.
 Some times triggers can generate physical pleasure.

 This is one of the biggest debates within the ASMR community.
 Traditional ASMR artists, or ASMRtists, believe that there is nothing sexual at all about ASMR.
 However, there are also those ASMRtists that utilize sexual, sensual, and erotic themes in their audios and videos.

 Traditional ASMR uses a variety of auditory and visual triggers that have been proven to generate strong responses in people who are sensitive to triggers.
 These videos and audios typically include sounds such as whispers, tapping or scratching various objects, and even simulating activities like hair brushing and ear cleaning.

 Erotic ASMR typically consists of role-play scenarios that incorporate triggers from traditional ASMR.
 These scenarios can be as mild as experiences that stimulate the senses.
 On the other hand, they can be as explicit as role-playing sexual activity.

 Both types of ASMR have their own audiences, although there is also a lot of overlap between their audiences.
 Many people enjoy both types.